mightyminh/bamazon/readme.md

 # Greetings Friends!

 ## Welcome to Mighty Minh's Bamazon Shop.
-We sell specific catered to the owner's interest.
+We sell specific items catered to Pokémon and Hello Kitty.
+Take a look!

 1) First download the package.json in the terminal.